What Is Laser Tattoo Removal?

 Patients will need to shave the treatment area the day before (or day of) each tattoo removal session.

-We have always described the sensation of laser hair removal like a rubber band snapping the skin.
-Tattoo removal is similar, only the rubber band would be stretched a little further before snapping the skin and with practically no pause between encounters.
-We also have patients say the pain level is about the same as getting a tattoo.
+As for the pain, tattoo removal feels like a rubber band snapping the skin with practically no pause between encounters.
+Some patients say the pain level is comparable to getting a tattoo.

-Once a patient’s laser tattoo removal treatment is completed, we will apply aquaphor and a bandage to protect the area.
+Once a patient’s laser tattoo removal treatment is complete, we will apply aloe and a loose bandage to protect the area.
 We will also provide patients with an ice pack to apply.
-Patients should ice the area off and on for the first hour, no more than 3-5 minutes at a time.
-We will include detailed instructions on how to care for the treated tattoo at home as well.
+Patients should ice the area off and on for the first hour.

 Patients can leave our office and return to work immediately after the procedure.
 Visit our tattoo removal aftercare page for more information on what to expect following each treatment.